Coding1610/React/Lecture_Z2/README.md

 3. Use this method to render a fallback UI after an error has been thrown.

 <h3> Syntax </h3>
 static getDerivedStateFromError(error){};

 # _componentDidCatch()_

 1. This lifecycle method is invoked after an error has been thrown by a descendant component.
-2. Use this methdo to log error information.
+2. Use this method to log error information.

 <h3> Syntax </h3>
 componentDidCatch(error,information){};